diekmrcoin/adventofcode2021/README.md

 ***
 [Advent of Code 2021 website](https://adventofcode.com/2021)

-You can see the code of every day and the variations between part 1 and part 2.
+You can see the code of every day and the variations in code between part 1 and part 2.

 You can execute all the days with the following commands: